-"Let's Clean Bulgaria Together" with new record results in the 11th edition of the initiative
+"Let's Clean Bulgaria Together" With New Record Results In The 11th Edition Of The Initiative

 Реклама

-A record 6,092 contaminated areas and unregulated landfills were cleaned up across the country in this year's edition of the Let's Clean Bulgaria Together campaign.
+A record 6,092 contaminated sites and unregulated dumps were cleaned up across the country in this year's edition of the Let's Clean Bulgaria Together campaign.
 Data from the campaign's main partner, the Ministry of Environment and Water, show that the 2023 initiative was the largest ever in terms of scale and territorial scope.
 For comparison, the previous record was set in 2019, when the number of cleaned areas was 5 156.
-The number of unauthorized landfills that were removed in 2023 was 512, 100 more than in 2022.
+The number of unauthorized dumpsites that were removed in 2023 was 512, 100 more than in 2022.
 Areas restored and improved this year were 213.

-According to the Ministry of Environment and Water, the amount of garbage removed is over 4 340 tones, with depots still accepting waste from the day of the campaign.
+According to the Ministry of Environment, the amount of rubbish removed was over 4 340 tonnes, with landfills still accepting waste from the day of the campaign.
 The number of volunteers who in 2023 were not daunted by the bad weather locally, or contributed the following day when weather conditions allowed, was 301,780.
 In 2022 there were nearly 280,000 volunteers.
 The data does not include citizens who contributed to a cleaner environment around us and went out to clean without joining in pre-formed groups.
-The number of organizations and NGOs that in 2023 joined with a large part of their employees annually is close to 350.
-100 of them for the first year joined the initiative.
+The number of organizations and NGOs that in 2023 joined with a large part of their staff is close to 350.
+100 of them are joining the initiative for the first year.

 All these data show that the campaign is achieving results close to or higher than in 2019 and before the restrictions imposed by the pandemic.

-The most active district this year is Ruse, where most volunteers came out.
-Burgas came next, where thousands took part in the restoration of the Southern Black Sea coast, which was seriously affected in early September.
+The most active district again this year is Ruse, where the most volunteers came out.
+Burgas came next, where thousands joined in the recovery of the Southern Black Sea coast, which was severely affected in early September.
 A number of underwater and water actions took place there, beaches and settlements were cleaned.
 A huge amount of timber was collected or removed from the water and prepared for collection and removal.
 Among the most active districts this year is again Blagoevgrad, while Stara Zagora, Plovdiv and Vratsa in 2023 showed very high activity and are in the top six.

 The main focus of the 11th edition of "Let's Clean Bulgaria Together", which again supported the World Cleanup Day organized by Let's Do It World, was personal responsibility and contribution in caring for the cleanliness of the planet, the future and the education of children.
 You can see how the day went and more interesting information from the different actions and regions here.